BN Radio

 BN Radio is a Bosnian commercial radio station, broadcasting from Bijeljina.

-BN Radio began broadcasting in 1995. and it was formatted as Variety radio station with Folk or Turbo-folk music, talk shows and news.
+BN Radio began broadcasting in 1995 and was formatted as Variety radio station with Folk or Turbo-folk music, talk shows and news.
 RTV BN is the owner of the BN Radio, together with other 3 TV channels (Analog BN Televizija and Cable BN Televizija, BN Music) and BN Music record label.

 Frequencies

 The program is currently broadcast on the internet free of charge, and it is available via satellite and 28 frequencies: